-The Timothy Lomperis Award honors a former political science faculty member and is given annually to a graduating political science major who, like the award's namesake, demonstrates academic excellence, a consistent effort to exceed stated expectations, concern for the education of the whole person, engagement with issues of contemporary relevance, and a commitment to treat others with respect and cordiality.
+The Timothy Lomperis Award is given annually to a graduating political science or international studies major in honor of a former political science faculty member.
+Like the award's namesake, the recipient demonstrates academic excellence, a consistent effort to exceed stated expectations, concern for the education of the whole person, engagement with issues of contemporary relevance, and a commitment to treat others with respect and cordiality.
 Faculty members select the winner based on the award criteria and an essay submitted to the department.

-Recent award winners: Kirstin Palovick (2017), Katie Alvarez (2016), Eric Behna (2015), Elizabeth Alberty and Meaghan Gass (2014)
+Recent award winners: Hunter Jordan (2023), Anthony White (2022), Sean Ferguson (2020), Harrison Kratochvil (2019), Peter Leach (2018), Kirstin Palovick (2017), Katie Alvarez (2016), Eric Behna (2015), Elizabeth Alberty and Meaghan Gass (2014)

-Recent award winners: Mark Benton (2017), Annie Rosenkranz (2016), Rebecca Wodzak (2015), Alexandra Durdello (2014)
+Recent award winners: Trevor Bachus (2019), Caleb Bobo (2018), Mark Benton (2017), Annie Rosenkranz (2016), Rebecca Wodzak (2015), Alexandra Durdello (2014)